Glass Trinity, Chapter 11: Bonds of Fate

 "On it," Mito said.
 She raced ahead and flung her chakra chains at the beast, latching onto its neck and paws, piercing its rough hide.

-Hashirama fell on one knee on the ground and dug in with his fingers.
-Chakra surged through his body and connected with the earth until dozens of roots rose from underground and ramified in all directions with the intent to impale and strangle.
+Hashirama fell to one knee and dug into the earth with his fingers.
+Chakra surged through his body and connected with the earth until dozens of roots rose from underground and ramified in all directions in search of something to strangle.

 He followed Madara with his eyes as Madara ran toward the nearest moving branch and jumped atop it, racing higher and closer to the Kyuubi's maw.
 Hashirama directed his chakra to give Madara a clear path to where he needed to be while manipulating the rising branches to attack the Kyuubi itself.

-The beast snapped its massive jaws and struggled against its new shackles.
+The beast snapped its massive jaws and struggled against its new chakra chain shackles.
 Mito rose into the air, but Hashirama sent a thick branch in her direction.
 A few of her chakra chains looped around it and steadied her before the Kyuubi could reel her in too close.
-The Kyuubi's hide crackled with foreign chakra wherever Mito had it in her chains' clutches, sapping its strength and shackling it in place.
-Sensing the threat of their teamwork, it crunched down on one of Hashirama's branches, ripping the branch apart and uprooting several others, including the hold Hashirama had on Mito.
+The Kyuubi's hide crackled with foreign chakra wherever Mito had it in her chains' clutches, sapping its chakra and trapping it in place.
+Sensing the threat of their teamwork, it crunched down on one of Hashirama's branches, ripped the branch apart, and uprooted several others, including the hold Hashirama had on Mito.

 She went flying.

-Hashirama jumped into the sky, where more branches raced to meet him and carry him higher.
-Two of her chakra chains, which had previously tethered her to the now splintered branch, swung by him and he jumped for them.
-They burned his palms, but he didn't let go.
+Hashirama leaped into the sky, where more branches raced to meet him and carry him higher.
+Two of her chakra chains, which had previously tethered her to the now splintered branch, swung by him, and he made a grab for them.
+They burned his palms, as though sucking all the life out of his fingers, but he could not let go or he would fall and the Kyuubi would pull her in.
 Mito jerked to a halt in midair, gasping as she attempted to control this new power.

 "I've got you!" he called to her.

 Meanwhile, Madara used their distraction to launch an attack of his own.
 He jumped high into the air until he was face to face with the Kyuubi.
 He took a deep breath and spit out a molten stream of fire at the Kyuubi's maw and continued to weave hand seals.
-Wind-laced chakra melded with the fire and caused it to expand.
+Wind-laced chakra melded with the fire and engorged it.
 The combination of two elements popped and exploded, like a hundred bombs going off at once.
 When it hit the Kyuubi, it consumed the beast's head and neck.
 Madara didn't let up even as he began to fall.

 Mito saw what Madara was doing and redirected her chains to strangle the Kyuubi while it was blind and burning.
 But it wasn't meant to be.
 The Kyuubi howled and reared up on its hind legs to escape the fire.
-The abrupt motion hauled Mito high into the air, and for a moment gravity and time abandoned her as she flew so close to the Kyuubi that she could have reached out and touched it.
+It hauled Mito high into the air along with it, and for a moment gravity and time abandoned her as she flew so close to the Kyuubi that she could have reached out and run her fingers through its fur.

-Hovering just opposite its golden eye she could see its sinister, red chakra healing the massive burns Madara's technique had inflicted, evaporating its blood and sealing up its hide.
+There was a moment just before gravity clawed her back to the earth, that split second of suspension when she hovered just opposite the Kyuubi's golden eye.
+She could see its sinister, red chakra healing the massive burns Madara's technique had inflicted, evaporating its blood and sealing up its hide.
 But the look in the beast's eye as it saw her trying to hold on and entrap it was enough to paralyze her.
 She couldn't even scream.
 Never in her life had she seen so much hatred and anger projected upon her as she saw her reflection in its eye, like it knew her intimately and wanted nothing more than to rip her apart until there was nothing left, not even a memory.

-Mito rolled over on the thick leaves and slipped onto the ground on her knees.
+Mito rolled over on the thick leaves and fell to the ground on her knees.
 "I've been better.
 Thank you for this."

 The Kyuubi snarled as Madara continued to launch devastating wind-enhanced fire techniques at it from the ground.
 But when it threw its head back and inhaled deeply, Hashirama knew they were out of time.